sethreidnz/react-introduction-tutorial/07-Basic-Routing.md

 git checkout step-7
 ```

 So far we have only had one page, the list of employees.
-I need to be able to use the `View C.V.`
+I need to be able to click the `View C.V.`
-buttons and see the profile of the employee.
+button to see the profile of the employee.
 To do this we need to introduce some sort of routing.
-We could write our own, since React is not a framework its a library it doesn't come bundled with a pre-packaged solution.
+We could write our own, since React is not a framework, its a library, so it doesn't come bundled with a pre-packaged solution.
-But there is alerady a great one called [React Router](https://github.com/reactjs/react-router) that is
+But there is already a great one called [React Router](https://github.com/reactjs/react-router) that is
 widely used and extremely powerful.

 The Router that you get in React Router is a component itself.
 It can take props just like